 Breastfeeding can be a satisfying way to nourish and nurture your baby.
 Most women have the physical capacity to provide breast milk for her baby.
 Optimal benefits for mother and baby are attained if breastfeeding continues through the first year of life.
 Whatever your breastfeeding goal is, our professionals are available to help.

-If you plan to breast-feed your baby, our providers and nurses who care for you offer a professional, knowledgeable and supportive approach to enhance your breast-feeding experience.
-Follow these important breast-feeding tips to ensure your baby has the right amount of nutrition.
+The providers and nurses who care for you offer a professional, knowledgeable and supportive approach to enhance your breastfeeding experience.

 - Telephone consultation and support after hospital discharge.

 - Information on breast pump rentals and breastfeeding accessories.

 What specific lactation/breastfeeding concerns should I discuss with my nurses and providers?

 - Feelings, concerns and expectations about breastfeeding your baby